joshbegley/nyt-latest/README.md

-**Jury in Trump Case Will Make a Monumental Decision in a Utilitarian Space**\
+**Jury in Trump Case Will Weigh a Monumental Decision in a Utilitarian Space**\
-`Jurors are weighing the former president’s fate in a room as unexceptional as the dry ledger entries, checks and invoices at the heart of his trial.`\
+`Jurors are considering the former president’s fate in a room as unexceptional as the dry ledger entries, checks and invoices at the heart of his trial.`\
 https://nytimes.com/2024/05/29/nyregion/trump-trial-courtroom-jury-decision.html

 **The Tories Will Lose the Election.
 But What Will Labour Win?**\